Gifts-In-Kind Receipt and Financial Statement Reporting

 Gifts in kind are non-monetary items that are donated to the University.
 Such gifts may include supplies, promotional items, contributed services, land, buildings, equipment, books, and artwork.
 Those gifts that are personal or real property in excess of a certain value are capitalized as outlined below.

-The receipt of in-kind gifts from a donor is handled through the Office of Development & Alumni Relations in conjunction with the department intended on receiving the in-kind gift.
-A form is completed by the department receiving the gift and signed by the dean or senior officer to indicate the department is willing to accept the in-kind gift.
-Development then recognizes the receipt of the in-kind gift and updates their system with the receipt.
+The receipt of in-kind gifts from a donor is handled through the Advancement office in conjunction with the department intended on receiving the in-kind gift.
+A form is completed by the department receiving the gift and signed by the business office of the Dean to indicate the department is willing to accept the in-kind gift.
+Advancement then recognizes the receipt of the in-kind gift and updates their system.
 The donor determines the value of the in-kind gift if the anticipated value is less than $5,000; in-kind gifts greater than $5,000 require appraisals, per IRS requirements, to determine their value.
 The donor then receives credit for the value of the in-kind gift.

-Once the Office of Development & Alumni Relations recognizes the receipt, documentation is forwarded to Accounting Services, as well as University Stores.
-The documentation is then reviewed and the determination is made whether to capitalize/not capitalize the in-kind gifts.
-The Plant Fund Accountant (Accounting Services) processes the addition of land and building in-kind gifts to the fixed asset system.
-University Stores processes the addition of equipment, vehicle, books, and artwork to the fixed asset system.
+Once the Advancement office recognizes the receipt, documentation is forwarded to Accounting Services, as well as University Stores.
+The documentation is then reviewed, and the determination is made whether to capitalize/not capitalize the in-kind gifts.
+Accounting Services processes the addition of land and building in-kind gifts to the fixed asset system.
+University Stores processes the addition of equipment, vehicles, books, and artwork to the fixed asset system.

 The capitalization requirements for in-kind gifts are as follows:

-• Note that in-kind gifts of software, as well as donations of supplies, sporting event tickets, and those of a nature other than described above, are not capitalized.
+- Note that in-kind gifts of software, as well as donations of supplies, sporting event tickets, and those of a nature other than those described above, are not capitalized.

 For the items that meet the capitalization requirements above, the total capitalized amount is then reported on the financial statements as revenue, along with the corresponding expense.
 Accumulated depreciation and depreciation expense is also recognized for the capitalized in-kind gifts to which depreciation applies.